atbolsh/TopologicalPropertiesDemo/README.md

 The most important backend function is `is_valid`, which implements all of the restrictions described in Definition 3.7.

-It should be noted that this is all for demonstration purposes only; any practical application should be written in a lower-level language, and the algorithms should be more efficient.
-This is not optimized for long computations; if you have an interest in a computational exploration of strongly monotone vector fields, it is recommended that you contact the corresponding author of this paper at dmitry.rachinsky@utdallas.edu, or the programmer of this script at atb86@cornell.edu.
+It should be noted that this is all for demonstration purposes only; any high-capacity computations will require optimization (and probably, a lower-level language).
+If you have an interest in a computational exploration of strongly monotone vector fields, it is recommended that you contact the corresponding author of this paper at dmitry.rachinsky@utdallas.edu, or the programmer of this script at atb86@cornell.edu.